 Head back towards the city centre to check out the lovely neon roses and letterforms outside the legendary health and beauty centre IZIS (a business establish way back in 1927) at ul.
 Marszałkowska 55/73 (F-4).

-Warsaw's stunning, in our opinion at least, early 1970's Central railway station (Dworzec Centralny) may have undergone a recent upgrade, but in keeping with the design the façade has kept its chunky neon name.
+Warsaw's stunning, in our opinion at least, early 1970's Central railway station (Dworzec Centralny) may have undergone an upgrade, but in keeping with the design the façade has kept its chunky neon name.
 The new pavilions in the main hall are also adorned with retro style neon signs.
 Cross the road to Plac Defilad (B-4) and check out the 1963 Warszawa Śródmieście (Warsaw City-centre) railway station with its functional, austere and old-school socialist rooftop neon.
-You'll find more neons by taking a walk round the Palace of Culture (page 89).
+You'll find more neons by taking a walk round the Palace of Culture.
 Ironically, the Technical Museum, which is housed in the Palace, has only three of its neon letters lighting up!

 One of the crowning glories of Warsaw neons must be the globe which sits atop the Orbis Hotel at the corner of ul.
 Bracka and Al. Jerozolimskie (C-4).
 The "globus Orbis" may look spectacular but sadly, the current version is in fact a modern replica.
 The original, installed in 1951 was one of the oldest neons in the city.
 Due to corrosion and neglect it was deemed to be unrestorable and was replaced with the new model in 2011.